kangk1204/dearmeta/README.md

 - Run an opinionated R analysis pipeline (`src/dearmeta/data/analysis.R`) to produce QC plots, differential methylation tables, and HTML reports.
 - Preserve run configurations (`configure.tsv` in each workspace root) and logs for reproducibility.

+## DMR & Enrichment at a Glance
+- DMRs are called with **dmrff** (450K/EPIC/EPICv2).
+Full results are saved; the dashboard shows only the top intersected DMRs (default 10,000).
+Tune with `--dmr-intersection-top`.
+- Enrichment uses **fgsea** + cached MSigDB C2/C5/Reactome gene sets (downloaded to `.dearmeta_cache/msigdb` on install); runs offline once cached.
+- g:Profiler is no longer used; internet hiccups won’t break enrichment after the first cache.

 ## Prerequisites

 | Requirement | Details |